IT3038C/IT3038C.github.io/docs/week-4.md

 Notice how my comment gives a little hint to what I actually did.

-Let’s create a .gitignore file.
-If you’re working in Windows, you’ll have to add this file via command line, because Windows Explorer won’t let you create a file with ‘.’
+Let's create a .gitignore file.
+If you're working in Windows, you'll have to add this file via command line, because Windows Explorer won't let you create a file with '.'
 In front

 ```bash
 touch .gitignore
 ```

-Let’s create a file to ignore.
+Let's create a file to ignore.
 Something like output.log.
 First create the file.

 ```bash
 $ touch output.log